3:17 pm

 Cybo;5636 wrote: Wow, passing up on a trip hammer?
 I've heard of such things back east where people find abandoned Nazels and things.
 It's the hardest thing a blacksmith can ever admit: I have enough tools~...

 I'm not to that point yet:rolleyes:.
 I already have the same make and model of trip hammer, so I thought it would be nice to have a 2nd so parts and dies are somewhat interchangable.
 But, like I said, the funds just aren't there right now.
-Of course I still somewhat regret that decision.
+Of course I still somewhat regret that decisionCry.

 Most Users Ever Online: 668